Spend a day by the waterfall or a fall day hiking or biking. Picnic areas, swimming, fishing.Read More

 Other amenities: Picnicking

-Pricing: Weekdays Free.
-Weekends and holidays $9/CT vehicles and $15/out-of-state vehicles.
+Pricing: Weekdays: Free.
+Weekends and holidays: free for CT vehicles; $15/out-of-state vehicles.

 Other Amenities: Fishing, Swimming, Toilets, Hiking Trails, Mountain Bike Trails